runowjs/runow/README.md

 # Runow

-> Create a javascript app that can run now!
+> Create a javascript app and run now!
 It's quick.

 With NPM